 At Environmental Litigation Group, P.C., we can help you move forward in the process to recover compensation in your toxic chemical exposure claim.
 Some of the recoverable damages you may be entitled to include medical expenses, lost income and wages, pain and suffering, and loss of life.

 Environmental Litigation Group has the benefit of a wealth of knowledge and experience with all types of environmental toxic tort cases.
 Our legal experts can review your medical and service records and determine if the military installations you were assigned to have been impacted by toxic contamination during your enrollment period, and if any conditions you are diagnosed with are related.
+It is important to know that, to file a claim for toxic exposure on military bases, you will have to retrieve your military records if you are a veteran.
+This will speed up the legal process for our attorneys and you will obtain compensation within a shorter time.
 Family members of personnel stationed at one of these contaminated military bases can also have opportunities for benefits and treatments.

 In order for any VA disability claim to be successful, veterans who were exposed to toxic substances while serving on active duty must provide evidence of: